Ishq Murshid

 Ishq Murshid is a romantic, light-hearted Pakistani television series directed by Farooq Rind and produced by Moomal Entertainment and MD Productions.
-It aired from October 8th, 2023, to May 5th, 2024, on Hum TV and starred Bilal Abbas Khan and Durefishan Saleem in the lead roles.
+It aired from October 8, 2023, to May 5, 2024, on Hum TV and starred Bilal Abbas Khan and Durefishan Saleem in the lead roles.
 The final episode of the series released theatrically on 3 May 2024, and broadcast on 5 May 2024.

-The series received mixed reviews from critics for its plot and characters, but despite this, it achieved a high TRP rating of 22.3, the highest for the network.
+The series received mixed reviews from critics for its plot and characters, but despite this, it achieved a high TRP rating of 22.3 based on 15-35 female audience formula of Hum TV.
+While as per Kantar Media and Medialogic, the highest TRP ratings based on real formula is 18.5 TRP.